hypertrace/hypertrace-docs-website/src/pages/getting-started/index.md

 ### Install
 - [Join the Hypertrace Workspace](https://www.hypertrace.org/get-started) on Slack to chat with other Hypertrace users.
-- Download and unzip or unpack the installer file from the 'Early-Access' Slack channel
+- You will be invited to a private channel where you can download and unzip or unpack the installer file.
 - Update the config properties under `./config/hypertrace.properties` as needed.
 The default config will work for a `dev` deployment on Docker for Desktop.
 - Run `./hypertrace.sh install`